 This article will cut through the technical jargon and give you the knowledge and tools you need to protect your site, regardless of your level of tech know-how.

-Read on to find out what SQL injections are, the real-world consequences of falling victim to an attack, and the practical steps you can take to fortify your WordPress site against them.
+Read on to find out what SQL injections are, the real-world consequences of falling victim to an attack, and the practical steps you can take to prevent SQL injection attacks on your WordPress site.

 What are SQL injection attacks?

-WordPress uses a MySQL database to store and manage all of your website’s data, including posts, pages, user information, and more.
+WordPress uses a MySQL database – or its MySQL-compatible alternative, MariaDB – to store and manage all of your website’s data, including posts, pages, user information, and more.
 This deep integration between WordPress and SQL is what makes your site dynamic.

-An SQL injection attack is an attack that targets the data stored in the MySQL database, in some way.
+An SQL injection attack is an attack that targets the data stored in the MySQL database, in one way or another.

 Here’s how SQL injection attacks work: